 Other Knowledge Needed:

-Successful Safe Life Teacher candidates must participate in periodic trainings which include a focus on participation as part of a teaching team and teaching strategies.
+- Successful Safe Life Teacher candidates must participate in training before being assigned a class.
 Compensation is provided.

-Class settings are located in a variety of community facilities, from public buildings to church settings, etc. There is not a one-stop location or one-type of classroom style.
+- Class settings are located in a variety of community facilities, from public buildings to church settings, etc. They may also be taught online or in an in-person/online hybrid situation.
+There is not a one-stop location or one-type of classroom style.

 WORK YEAR: Safe Life Teachers are part of an at-will employee pool.
 Work opportunities may vary depending upon client intake.
 No health benefits are connected to this position.

-COMPENSATION: $50 per class, usually a two-hour class @ 12 CLASSES PER SESSION.
-Each training is also compensated at $50 per in-service.
+COMPENSATION*: $50 per class, usually a two-hour class @ 12 CLASSES PER SESSION.
+Staff are usually compensated $25 per hour for in-service and trainings.

 POSITION REPORTS TO: The Safe Life Teacher reports to the CEO Team.